Systems Replacement Plan Grants

 I. Intent to Apply

-requirements for the Cultural Facilities Fund as defined
+- Review the eligibility requirements for the Cultural Facilities Fund as defined by the statute.

-an organizational profile to be able to access the online
+- Login or create an organizational profile to access the Intent to Apply and online application.

 II.
 Final Application

-- Audited financial statements (or draft audit) for the two most recent fiscal years.
-(If your organization's annual budget is less than $500,000 and no audited financials are available, please provide the review statement by the accountant or internally prepared income and expense statements and balance sheets for the two most recent years.)
-(Not required if the applicant is a municipality, but is required for all 501(c)3s including colleges and universities.)
-The most recent year's financial statements must be unbound, one-sided, and printed on 8.5" x 11" paper only.
+- Audited financial or draft audit statements for the two most recent fiscal years.
+(If your organization's annual budget is less than $500,000 and no audited financials are available, please provide the review statement by the accountant or internally prepared income and expense statements and balance sheets for the two most recent years.
+Audit statements are not required if the applicant is a municipality, but are required for all 501(c)3s including colleges and universities.)

 - Board list with affiliations (not required for municipalities).